 Suffolk Historic Churches Trust know how many visitors to Suffolk love visiting our wonderful medieval churches, so we are we want to promote both our churches and our fund-raising annual bike ride even more widely.

 You might like to time your visit for the second Saturday in September which is Ride & Stride Day, or have family and friends come and stay that weekend, and take part in the bike ride – it is great fun and a good way to see the county.

 For accommodation and good places to eat, go to www.visitsuffolk.com

 If you would like more information about the churches of Suffolk and an excellent glossary which explains what you are looking at, and its historical significance, it is worth looking at The Churches of East Anglia, Simon Knott’s very personal record of his passion for churches.

-The SHCT has a large collection of books for sale at a cost of £1 plus post and packing at cost:
+The SHCT still has the following books for sale at a cost of £1 plus post and packing at cost:

 Please use the contact page for more details or phone the office on 01787 883884